The credit and development of folk dances of Maharashtra go to its village and small town.

 Two lines are broken and mixed together in this dance.

-When they symbolizing the sea waves.
-So, they put the net on sea waves and perform fishing.
+When they symbolize the sea waves.
+So, they put the net on sea waves and go fishing.

 Lavani Dance